pranath/personal_blog/_posts/2022-09-19-the-third-attractor-introduction.md

 ---
 layout: post
-title:  "The Third Attractor: Introduction"
+title:  "The Third Attractor: An Introduction"
 categories: [third-attractor]
 image: assets/images/third-attractor1.png
 caption: "Test"
 ---

-The Third Attractor is a concept developed by <a href="https://civilizationemerging.com/" target="_blank">Daniel Schmachtenberger</a> with regard to the development of our species and civilisation.
+The Third Attractor is a concept developed by <a href="https://civilizationemerging.com/" target="_blank">Daniel Schmachtenberger</a> with regard to the future development of our species and civilisation.
 This idea was explored as a series of two podcast episodes hosted by <a href="https://rebelwisdom.co.uk/" target="_blank">Rebel Wisdom</a>.

 Synopsis